python/cpython/Doc/library/urllib.request.rst

    by the default implementations of the :meth:`http_error_30\*` methods when a redirection is received from the server.
 If a redirection should take place, return a new :class:`Request` to allow :meth:`http_error_30\*` to perform the redirect to *newurl*.
-Otherwise, raise :exc:`HTTPError` if no other handler should try to handle this URL, or return ``None`` if you can't but another handler might.
+Otherwise, raise :exc:`~urllib.error.HTTPError` if no other handler should try to handle this URL, or return ``None`` if you can't but another handler might.

    .. note::